wind-addons/WindDungeonHelper/README.md

 </div><br>

 ## Introduction
-**Wind Dungeon Helpe** is a combat helper works with several modules.
+**Wind Dungeon Helper** is a combat helper works with several modules.
 If you want to share the module you write, just pull request it.

 ## Features
 1. **Avoidable Damage** based on [ElitismHelper](https://wow.curseforge.com/projects/elitismhelper)
-    - This module will send message including spell name after player takes avoidable damage.
+This module will send message including spell name after player takes avoidable damage.
 Besides, all the text of notification is customizable with a GUI option frame inside Interface > Addons.
 This module developed based on the algorithm from ElitismHelper, and the player priority setting is fully compatible with ElitismHelper(if you choose the compatible mode).
 2. **Enemy Force**
-    - This module will add percentage information on tooltip for every enemy in dungeon.
+This module will add percentage information on tooltip for every enemy in dungeon.

 ## Download
 [WDH on Curse Page](https://wow.curseforge.com/projects/wind-dungeon-helper)